pramttl/fake-the-json/README.md

 ### Instructions

-Edit "data" dictionary in app.py to edit response.
+Edit "data" dictionary in `app.py` file to edit response.
 The data variable is a python dictionary that gets converted to a response.

 #### Starting server

+    cd fake-the-json
     python app.py

 #### Using service